Somerset 709-806

 ebay |

-AND IS BETWEEN GABRIEL WYNNE of the city of BATH, SOMERSET and ELIZABETH his
+GABRIEL WYNNE of the city of BATH, SOMERSET and ELIZABETH his wife, of the

-GRIFFITHS widow of The REV. DANIEL GRIFFITHS, late Vicar of OSWESTRY (Martha
+The REV. DANIEL GRIFFITHS, late Vicar of OSWESTRY (Martha and Elizabeth being

 Wynne |